Brandonsams/Digital-CV/resume.md

 <!-- - Exploration, aggregation, and documentation of partner systems that are connected to VA Profile -->
 <!-- - Researched partner systems that are connected to VA Profile, and aggregated data into dashboard.
 Also developed process so that this dataset would continue to be updated as new partners get connected. -->

-###  <span>Power App Developer (Enterprise Measurement and Design)</span> <span>April 2024 - Present</span>
+###  <span>Power Platform Developer (Enterprise Measurement and Design)</span> <span>April 2024 - Present</span>

-- Developed full-stack Power App solution for VEO/EMD Intake Portal, Skills Inventory, and Capacity Management System, which unified workstream across all divisions in Enterprise Measurement and Design.
+- Developed full-stack Power Platform solution for VEO/EMD Intake Portal, Skills Inventory, and Capacity Management System, which unified workstream across all divisions in Enterprise Measurement and Design.

 ---

 **Traffic Technology Services**: 2018 - 2023

 <!-- You have to wrap the "left" and "right" half of these headings in spans by hand -->
-### <span>Data Scientist Supervisor / Scrum Master</span> <span>September 2020 - July 2023</span>
+### <span>R&D Data Scientist Supervisor / Scrum Master</span> <span>September 2020 - July 2023</span>

 - Designed, implemented, and documented an automated data pipeline for traffic signal model generation.
 - Managed Big Data pipelines with performance in mind, such as with a dataset that grew by 2TB/day.